Kenai-NWR-bio/AISschedule/README.md

 ## Purpose

-The purpose of this repository is to facilitate collaboration among multiple partners in detecting and responding to infestation of invasive aquatic species on the Kenai Peninsula, Alaska in partial fulfillment of overarching plans to address aquatic invasive species on the Kenai Peninsula ([Elodea Committee of the Kenai Peninsula Cooperative Invasive Species Management Area 2021](#ref-ElodeaCommittee2021); [Dunker et al.
+The purpose of this repository is to facilitate collaboration among multiple partners for early detection of aquatic invasive species on the Kenai Peninsula, Alaska in partial fulfillment of overarching plans to address aquatic invasive species on the Kenai Peninsula ([Elodea Committee of the Kenai Peninsula Cooperative Invasive Species Management Area 2021](#ref-ElodeaCommittee2021); [Dunker et al.
 2022](#ref-Dunkeretal2022)).

 ## Cooperators